poojadeshmukh163/Project2/README.md

  📌 This policy ensures that only the VPC Flow Logs service can write logs from your account into your S3 bucket.

-🔧STEP 4: Create IAM Role for VPC Flow Logs
+🔧 4: Create IAM Role for VPC Flow Logs

     Go to IAM Console → Roles → Click Create role